 - 8. Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided to refuse access to an exempt document or that to give access to a document would disclose information that would reasonably be regarded as irrelevant to the request for access. - 9.
-The documents contain exempt material and information that does not relate to the request. - 10.
+The documents contain exempt and irrelevant material, such as information that falls outside the scope of the request. - 10.
 I am satisfied that it is reasonably practicable to remove the exempt and irrelevant material and release the documents to you in an edited form.

-Section 47E - Public interest conditional exemptions - certain operations of agencies
+Section 47E(d) - Public interest conditional exemptions - certain operations of agencies